ramith27/phpimage/examples/imagecreate/README.md

-# Create Image And Captcha Using Php
+# Create Image Using Php

 PHP Image Library with features like Text or Image Captcha, Image Align , Text Justify , Make Transparent Image , Auto height adjust according to text and many more we will be updating many more changes.